The eleven dimensional supergravity equations on edge manifolds: Fredholm property of the linearized operator

 which shows that $dQ^{\lambda}$ is Fredholm.

-For a general kernel element of $dQ^{\lambda}$, we decompose it using $SO(7,1)$ action, so it falls into the kernel space of the normal operator $N(dQ^\lambda)$ for which there is not any.
+For a general kernel element of $dQ^{\lambda}$, we decompose it using the $SO(7,1)$ action, so it lies in the null space of the normal operator $N(dQ^\lambda)$ which is trivial by Lemma~\ref{l:inj}.
 Therefore the kernel is also trivial for the operator $dQ^\lambda$.
-So it is injective on the smaller space, and by duality surjective on the bigger space. \end{proof}
+The operator is therefore injective on the smaller space, and by duality surjective on the larger space. \end{proof}